Flamenco Guitar Lesson and interview with Berto Boyd

 Berto with the late Paco De Lucia

-He told me “Classical musicians are limited to interpretation” and if I wanted to improvise like that then I should go play Flamenco.
+He told me “Classical musicians are limited to interpretation”.
+If I wanted to improvise like that then I should go play Flamenco.
 He gave me Pepe Romero’s “Flamenco!”
 CD which I instantly went home and started picking things up by ear.

 Craig: